Surpassing the wave-particle duality relation via feed-forward of phase information

-Motivated by the previous example for the canonical and natural observable, we propose a feed-forward protocol aiming at maximizing the WW knowledge obtained on average over multiple experimental runs.

-Within each run of the experiment, the QO propagates through the double slit and interacts with the WWD.
-Subsequently, the QO's phase $\delta$ is measured at the screen.
-Depending on the found phase, we then choose the WWD observable $\hat{W}_\delta$ with eigenbasis $W_\delta = \{\ket{W_{\delta,i}},\, i=1,\ldots\}$ that maximizes $\mathcal{K}_{\hat{W}}(\delta)$ at the found phase with respect to $\hat{W}$.
-Over multiple runs, this protocol then returns the maximized WW knowledge
+\paragraph*{Feed-forward protocol.} Motivated by the previous example, we propose a feed-forward protocol aiming at increasing the WW knowledge beyond the duality relation limit by choosing a basis adapted for each experimental run.
+Within each run, the QO propagates through the double slit and interacts with the WWD; subsequently, the QO's phase $\delta$ is measured at the screen; we then choose - depending on the observed phase - the WWD observable $\hat{W}_\delta$ with eigenbasis $W_\delta = \{\ket{W_{\delta,i}},\, i=1,\ldots\}$ that maximizes $\mathcal{K}_{\hat{W}}(\delta)$ at the observed phase with respect to $\hat{W}$.
+Over multiple runs, this protocol returns the feed-forward (FF) which-way knowledge

-where, in analogy to Eq. \eqref{eq_knowledge_phasedep}, we average over the possible WWD readout results $\{\ket{W_{\delta,i}},\, i=1,\ldots\}$, each occurring with conditional probability $p_{\delta,i}(\delta)$, for each phase $\delta$ separately.
-In contrast to Eq. \eqref{eq_knowledge_phasedep}, however, the basis set $W_\delta$ potentially differs for every value of $\delta$, which is indicated by the additional subscript $\delta$ in each quantity.
+where, in analogy to Eq. \eqref{eq_knowledge_phasedep}, we average over the possible WWD readout results $\{\ket{W_{\delta,i}},\, i=1,\ldots\}$ for each phase $\delta$ separately.
+In contrast to Eq. \eqref{eq_knowledge_phasedep}, the basis set $W_\delta$ potentially differs for every value of $\delta$, what is indicated by the additional subscript $\delta$ in each quantity.